dustinpfister/blog_posts/_posts/canvas-example.md

 ### 3.45 - [Turret defense](/2020/01/10/canvas-example-turret-defense)

 Turret defense games are sometimes nice so I have a Canvas Example on that in general.
+I did not put much time into this one thus far though.

 ## 4 - Conclusion